SUSTAINABLE MANAGEMENT OF THE IPOLE WILDLIFE MANAGEMENT AREA

 MAIN PARTNER

-JUMUIYA YA HIFADHI YA WANYAMAPORI IPOLE (JUHIWAI), the association that represents the villages of Ipole, Msuva, Idekamiso, Utimule, Ugunda, and Mwamulu
+JUMUIYA YA HIFADHI YA WANYAMAPORI IPOLE (JUHIWAI), the association that represents the villages of Ipole, Ugunda, Msuva, Idekamiso, Utimule, Mwamulu, Makazi and Udongo

 IN COLLABORATION WITH